Swapnil-M1D62Y402/Medicine-Extractor-and-Processor/README.md

 https://github.com/Swapnil-M1D62Y402/Medicine-Extractor-and-Processor/blob/main/prompts.txt

+*prompt-1* - converts text to json format and label the fields
-//prompt-1 - adds all fields to everything convert the image to text and format it into json
+>convert the image to text and format it into json

+*prompt-2* - converts text to json format and beautify it
-//prompt-2 - adds all fields to everything convert the image to text and format it into json and beautify it.
+>convert the image to text and format it into json and beautify it.

-//prompt-3 - separates the medicine from other fields convert the image to text to json format and beautify it.
+*prompt-3* - converts text to json format and beautify it and separates the medicine from other fields
+>convert the image to text to json format and beautify it.
 If possible then extract the medicine names from it and name the key value medicine.

 This project serves as a starting point for exploring the potential of Gemini and spaCy for drug NER tasks.
 You can extend this work by: